 - Attending relevant briefings from ASQA, state training departments, industry bodies, student management system vendors etc

-- Attending professional development webinars and other training events relevant to your role
+- Attending professional development webinars (check out our upcoming compliance webinars here) and other training events relevant to your role

 - Read the source documents relevant to your role (yes, we actually mean read them!
 And any updated versions or variations!).
 Examples are: